This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Siege of Norham Castle

-Queen Margaret, Henry VI and Scottish support besieged the castle at Norham.
+Queen Margaret and King Henry VI with Scottish support besieged the castle at Norham.
 King Edward failed to react to the problem and it was left to the Earls of Warwick and Northumberland to come to the castle's rescue.
-Henry, Margaret and the Scots fled.
+King Henry, Margaret and the Scots fled.

 Treaty with France